 I needed to see that there are other attractive men besides the ones I’ve been stuck on.

 I needed to experience someone putting effort and energy into me and not the other way around.
-(I didn’t have to plan anything…he told me where to be and as and when to be there and I loved it!)
+(I didn’t have to plan anything…he told me where to be and when to be there and I loved it!)

 I needed to feel free and liberated like I felt this weekend when I finally acted like the single woman I am.

-While dating can be a big pain in the ass, it’s also fun when done in moderation and no bad word is involved (key point I just made).
+While dating can be a big pain in the ass, it’s also fun when done in moderation and no sex is involved (key point I just made).
 I’m not sure when we’ll see each other again but I got the message the universe was sending me….I have to live life and not worry about anything other than pleasing God and making myself happy.
 I’ve held on to a lot of things (and people) during the last few years of my life and sometimes you just have to let go and face reality.
 For me, letting go and facing reality meant moving on and not allowing myself to get into another standstill because I’m banking on what could be.
 I wrote in a previous post that sometimes you have to look at the now…not the future, especially if it’s something that isn’t changing.

 Like me, you may need to be the one who changes.
 Start saying yes! :)